 Internal growth strategy.
 We seek growing at internal level through the increase of cash flows generated by our Current Portfolio, increasing both the prices of their rents and their occupation indexes.
 All our Lease Agreements in effect include provisions that anticipate the annual increase of the rent, either through fixed annual adjustments or adjustment based on the inflation index.
-We believe that it is probable that the rent prices increase in 2019 and have planned increase our rents as the Lease Agreements in effect expire.
-As of December 31, 2019, about 2.4% (two point four percent) of our spaces were vacant and available for rent; and the Lease Agreements accounting for 18.97% (eighteen point ninety seven percent) and the 15.23% (fifteen point twenty three percent) of our ARB will expire in the remaining part of 2020 and 2021, respectively.
+As of December 31, 2020, approximately 2.9% (two point nine percent) of our space was vacant and available for rent; and the Leasing Agreements corresponding to approximately 10.7% (ten point seven percent) and 15.4% (fifteen point four percent) of our ARB expire in the remainder of 2021 and 2022, respectively.
 Although we expect to grab the benefits arising from the constant recovery of our logistic markets, we consider that our manufacturing markets also have a potential of additional growth and, therefore, our manufacturing markets are planned to growth.
 The Manager will provide support regarding research and personnel, the use of the trademark "Prologis" (nominative and design) and other operating aspects, including the support regarding the acquisition of properties.

 External growth strategy.
 We expect to take advantage of the benefits arising from the global network of relationships of Prologis in order to identify investment opportunities within its markets.
 Prologis and its affiliates are owners and operators of 5.7 million square feet in Class A Industrial Facilities located in Mexico City, Guadalajara, Monterrey and Ciudad Juárez, which are in the process of construction or of being leased and which will be subject to our preemptive right and right of first refusal in the event Prologis disposes of such properties.
-In addition, the bank and land expansion of Prologis and FIBRA Prologis is of 4.0 million square feet of ARB which could be used for future development and we have been granted a preemptive right to acquire such properties in the event Prologis decides to sell them.
+In addition, the bank and land expansion of Prologis and FIBRA Prologis is of 5.2 million square feet of ARB which could be used for future development and we have been granted a preemptive right to acquire such properties in the event Prologis decides to sell them.